-Finally, click “Clean and restart,” and let DDU work its magic.
+Finally, click “Clean and restart” and let DDU work its magic.

 Click “Submit” once you’ve entered your GPU information.
-On the next page select the relevant driver you want to download.
+On the next page, select the relevant driver you want to download.
 (You usually have two options here – the higher version number being the less stable “Optional” driver we talked about earlier.)

 Select the one you want, and you should now have a squeaky-clean AMD GPU driver ready to go!

 So there’s an easy way to update your AMD drivers, but there’s also a more complex and comprehensive way.
-If you don’t experience any problems using the in-built AMD method, then you don’t need to trouble yourself with DDU, although we’ve found that every so often, buggy updates can occur.
+If you don’t experience any problems using the built-in AMD method, then you don’t need to trouble yourself with DDU, although we’ve found that every so often, buggy updates can occur.